Kane Churko: Awards and achievements

-Kane was recognized by the industry in 2013 when he became the youngest person to win the Juno Award (Canada's version of the Grammys) for "Engineer of the Year" for his work on In This Moment's "Blood"/Five Finger Death Punch's "Coming Down" narrowly beating Bob Rock who held the record for 31 years before him.
-He shared the award (as well as a second producer nomination) with his father, who also set a record that year for winning the engineer award the most number of times with his 4th win.
-In 2015, Kane achieved his first #1Active Rock song as co-writer, producer, engineer and mixer of "Face Everything And Rise" by Papa Roach.
-He has also been the frontman/songwriter for Juno nominated pop/funk band Modern Science since 2007 also releasing a diverse range of solo material since the early 2000s as Mr.Kane.
-He's co-written/co-produced two breakout tracks for 9 year old rapper MattyB with both YouTube videos garnering over 5 million views each.
-His sonic brand of industrial pop has featured on officially commissioned remixes featuring 5FDP, In This Moment, Rob Zombie and Tech9.
+In 2013 Churko became the youngest recipient of the Juno Award for "Engineer of the Year" for his work on In This Moment's "Blood" and Five Finger Death Punch's "Coming Down".
+He shared the award, as well as a producer nomination, with his father, who that year set a record with his fourth win in the engineering category.
+In 2015, Churko co-wrote, produced, engineered, and mixed “Face Everything and Rise” by Papa Roach, his first number-one song on the Active Rock chart.
+He has been the frontman and songwriter for the Juno-nominated pop/funk band Modern Science since 2007 and has released solo material under the name Mr. Kane since the early 2000s.
+He has also co-written and co-produced tracks for rapper MattyB, whose videos for those songs each reached more than five million views on YouTube.
+Churko’s remix and production work has included projects for Five Finger Death Punch, In This Moment, Rob Zombie, and Tech N9ne.